The story behind Wraysbury 2

 A World of Wildlife

 Just as appealing is its air of seclusion.
 Relatively under-used by anglers, the atmosphere around W2 is one of wonderful tranquillity despite the proximity of the M25 and Heathrow.
 The wildlife is something special here, too.
 As at W1, the lake and its margins are havens for a host of indigenous and migrant birdlife and animals.
 The waters offer sustenance and shelter to everything from cormorants and migrant gulls to heron, warblers and SSSI-noted Goosander and Gadwell ducks.
-A lone otter also appears on the lake from time to time, feeding here before disappearing and returning again.
 Other wildlife concentrates around the shores, with toads, frogs, newts, diving beetles, pond skaters and water scorpions all making an appearance, amongst a multitude of other insects, amphibians and reptiles.